Amir Rrahmani: Kosovo

 Rrahmani was capped once for the Kosovo national team in a sanctioned match by FIFA on 25 May 2014 against Senegal, where he played the full 90 minutes in a 3–1 loss.

 Albania

 Following his good performances at both Partizani Tirana and the Albania under-21 side, Rrahmani was called up by the Albania senior side coach Gianni De Biasi for a friendly match on 8 June 2014 against San Marino.
 He made his debut against the side after coming on as a substitute in place of fellow 20-year-old defender Elseid Hysaj in the 82nd minute of the match, which finished in a 0–3 away victory.
 On 13 November 2015, Rrahmani scored against Kosovo, a team which he previously played for.

 Return to Kosovo

 In August 2016, Rrahmani decided to switch his international allegiance to represent Kosovo.
 On 11 June 2017, he scored his first goal for Kosovo in a 4–1 defeat against Turkey during the 2018 FIFA World Cup qualification.

+On 11 September 2026, Hodaj & Partners Law Firm announced that it had taken on the legal representation of Rrahmani in relation to alleged attacks, threats, insults and damage to his reputation by individuals associated with the Football Federation of Kosovo.
+On the same day, Rrahmani announced his retirement from the Kosovo national team, citing ongoing disputes with the federation's leadership, a lack of effective responses to problems and complaints and alleged attacks against him.